TA-Sakin/IslamicInfo_Website/README.md

 # IslamicInfo_Website
+This is a responsive website.
-In this website you will find some islamic website.
+In this website you will find some useful islamic site of various organizations.
+All the quotes are taken from https://iera.org/
-I used HTML,CSS,BOOTSTRAP,JS,PHP & MYSQL.
+I used HTML,CSS,Bootstrap,JavaScript,PHP & MySql.